Undergraduate Program in Applied Mathematics

 - Applied Mathematics-Economics (A.B. and Sc.B.; has professional tracks)

 We offer a wide range of courses, and our faculty actively involves undergraduates in summer research projects and offers many independent studies every year.
-Information about these concentrations, including concentrations requirements, concentration advisors, honors program, alumni career paths and recent job placements, can be found on Focal Point or in our Undergraduate Handbook.
+Information about these concentrations, including concentration requirements, concentration advisors, honors program, alumni career paths and recent job placements, can be found on Focal Point or in our Undergraduate Handbook.